 Drinks in spill-proof containers and snacks are acceptable for students to consume during academic course sections.
 It is your responsibility to take your waste to the nearest Sort It Out station.

-In the event of a power outage or other event that affects the learning environment, we will attempt to re-locate academic course sections.
-If a class needs to be temporarily re-located, we will contact the relevant department, instructor, and students and advise them of new location.
+In the event of a power outage or other event that affects the learning environment, Scheduling Services will attempt to re-locate academic course sections.
+If a class needs to be temporarily re-located, we will contact the relevant department and advise them of new location.

 Guide Dogs and Service Animals that are trained and certified are permitted in classrooms.